MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitstopiowithtag.md

 ## -description

+TBD - The AcxCircuitStopIoWithTag function is used to stop circuit IO after it has been in a run or TBD pause??? state.
+It is different from [AcxCircuitStopIo](nf-acxcircuit-acxcircuitstop.md) in that it can contain additional Tag parameter that is used to TBD TBD TBD display diagnostic information - locate the stream TBD ???.

 ## -parameters

 ### -param Circuit

 TBD - An existing ACXCIRCUIT circuit object.
 (DocsTeam - need link to ACX Object Summary topic).

 ### -param Flags

-TBD
+Stop IO flags defined by the [ACX_STOP_IO_FLAGS enumeration](ne-acxcircuit-acx_stop_io_flags.md).
-TBD - Are any flags defined?
+TBD - Currently no flags are defined, so set this to `AcxStopIoNoFlags`.
-TBD

 ### -param Tag

-An optional Tag that is used to TBD. (can be displayed for diagnostic information???
+An optional Tag that is used to locate the TBD TBD. (can be displayed for diagnostic information???
 TBD)

 ## -remarks

-TBD - Add resume to this table?
+TBD - Add resume and stop to this table?

 ACX Events are analogous to KS states as described in this table.